-Enter a descriptive Clone Name and then click Finish.
+Enter a descriptive Clone Name, and then click Finish.
 The cloned media rule will be displayed in the Media Rules list on the left.
-Select this cloned rule from the list, then select the Media Anomaly tab.
-In the displayed Media Anomaly tab, verify that Media Anomaly Detection is unchecked as shown below.
-If not, click Edit and uncheck Media Anomaly Detection.
+Select this cloned rule from the list, then select Media Anomaly tab and click Edit.
+In the displayed Media Anomaly edit window, uncheck Media Anomaly Detection as shown below.

-The rule named modified-dft-low-med was used during the compliance test.
+Click Finish.
+The rule named modified-dft-low-med is shown below with the Media Anomaly tab selected.
+This rule is sufficient for the compliance test.